joana-nicolaasponder/madkudu-worksample/README.md

 - **Data Visualization:** Enhanced my skills in creating dynamic and interactive charts using Recharts.
 - **Component-Based Architecture:** Gained deeper insights into organizing a React.js project with reusable components and custom hooks.
-- **Efficient Data Handling:** Recognized inefficiencies in data fetching, specifically reducing the number of antelopes fetched from six to two by passing antelopedata as a prop to the main component.
-Additionally, when strict mode is disabled, this results in rendering only one antelope, which minimizes unnecessary processing.
+- **Antelope Data Handling:** Recognizing that six antelopes were being fetched unnecessarily, I improved the efficiency by passing the antelopedata as a prop to the main component.
+The outcome is now optimized to display only two antelopes.
+Additionally, if strict mode is commented out, only one antelope should be displayed, ensuring minimal data processing and rendering.

 ## 🔧 Improvements

-- **Advanced Filtering:** Adding more sophisticated filtering options for users to customize their data views.
+- **Advanced Filtering:** More sophisticated filtering options could be added to allow users to customize their data views.
-- **Expanded Dataset:** Incorporating additional data points or species to provide more comprehensive comparisons.
+- **Scalability Considerations:** The current implementation re-renders frequently, which could become a bottleneck with larger datasets.
+Ideally, logic could be moved to the server-side, and a paginated view could be implemented to efficiently handle large volumes of data.
+However, given the current dataset size, managing this on the frontend seemed sufficient for now.
-- **Scalability Considerations:** The current implementation, which re-renders frequently, could become a bottleneck with larger datasets.
-To address this, the logic would ideally be moved to the server-side, and a paginated view would be implemented to efficiently handle large volumes of data.
-However, given that there are only 25 datasets at present, it made sense to manage this on the frontend for simplicity and speed.
+- **Testing:** Unit and integration tests were not implemented, but they are essential for ensuring reliability and stability.
+Adding comprehensive tests would be a priority if the project were to continue.

 ## 🛠️ Running the Project